DragomirAlin/dragomiralin.ro/_posts/2024-01-21-development-on-kubernetes-with-telepresence.md

 <img src="../assets/images/telepresence/telepresence-logo.svg" width="300" height="300" />

-Telepresence is an open-source tool that allows us to set up remote development environments on Kubernetes while having the local development experience.
+[Telepresence.io](https://www.telepresence.io/) is an open-source tool that allows us to set up remote development environments on Kubernetes while having the local development experience.

 - Telepresence is a CLI tool that runs on macOS, Linux, and Windows.